 Content velocity is treated as a growth metric.
 In content debt terms, it is a liability multiplier.
 The faster you publish, the faster the unwatched balance grows.
 And unlike financial liabilities, content debt has no line item in the operating budget.
 It accrues invisibly until someone runs the numbers.

-Quarterly Audits Are Debt Service.
-The Balance Keeps Growing.
+Quarterly Audits Are Debt Service

 No CFO accepts "we review the balance sheet quarterly" as a substitute for a general ledger.

-A quarterly content debt audit reviews posts that have been accumulating drift for thirteen weeks.
+A quarterly content debt audit reviews posts that have been accumulating drift for 13 weeks.
 Whatever it catches, it catches late.
 Whatever it misses stays in print until the next cycle.
 The audit services the existing balance.
 Partially.
 Periodically.
 Always behind.

 An audit date is a calendar entry.
 Detection is a different function.

 Auditing also operates at the wrong unit.
 A post-level review asks: is this post still accurate?
 That question treats 200 words of prose and five distinct data claims as a single object.
 A claim-level approach asks: is this specific statistic, from this specific source, still current?
 Post-level review scales with post count.
 Claim-level review scales with the actual liability.
 The gap between those two numbers grows with every post you publish, and no audit cadence closes it.
-A claims monitoring layer catches drift when it occurs.
-Thirteen weeks is the difference between that and an audit calendar.

 Content debt audits are debt service.
 The balance keeps growing.